khodges42/rustcaster/README.md

 # K's Rust Terminal Raycaster Thingy

-This project implements a simple raycasting engine in Rust, demonstrating basic 3D rendering techniques in a terminal environment.
-The engine is capable of rendering a map with walls and floors, providing a rudimentary first-person perspective view.

-## Features

-- **Raycasting Engine:** Renders a map using basic raycasting techniques.
-- **Terminal-Based Rendering:** Displays the map in the terminal, simulating a 3D perspective.
-- **Map Generation:** Includes a Python script to generate random map files.
+Wanted to learn about raycasters, so I cobbled together a bunch of techniques I found from a few sources into a really simple example of raycasting.

 ## Requirements

-- **Rust:** Make sure you have Rust installed.
-You can install it from [rust-lang.org](https://www.rust-lang.org/tools/install).
+- **Rust:** It's in the name
 - **Python:** For generating maps, you'll need Python.
-Python 3 is recommended.

 ## Getting Started